Interview by Allan Gardner

 In that context, the project invited people to consider what relation or what conflict exists between the role played by authorship and the role played by codification in various aspects of musical practice.

-You are also the producer of a track in Part 2, a part that relates to how visual images and composition relate in the mind.
+You are also the producer of a track in Part 2, a part that relates to how visual images and composition relate to the mind.
 Could you tell us about the intellectual process behind it?

 My track ‘Hot Mess’ responds to it by considering the possibility of making our thoughts ‘readable’ so that they can be accessed and transcribed – decipherable.
 If our thoughts can be read and written, then we could potentially create a standard for music notation which could record and communicate our pure unadulterated musical thinking.
 This is a totally speculative scenario.